btholt/complete-intro-to-react-v8/lessons/01-welcome/A-intro.md

 description: "Brian Holt introduces you to himself, the Complete Intro to React version 6, and what you can expect to learn"
 ---

 Hello!
-And welcome to the seventh edition of the Complete Intro to React as taught by [Brian Holt][twitter].
+And welcome to the eighth edition of the Complete Intro to React as taught by [Brian Holt][twitter].

 ![Cat, dog, and rat logo for the course](./images/course-icon.png)